sneezeparty/soupy/README.md

    - Click on "Add Field".
    - For each field listed above, enter the field name, type, and other attributes as specified.
    - For multiValued fields (like **nicknames**), ensure you check the "MultiValued" option.
- #### Alternatively, schema/fields can be created from the command line with commands similiar to this one:
+ #### Alternatively, THIS IS THE RECOMMENDED METHOD, schema/fields can be created from the command line with commands similiar to this one:

 ```
 curl -X POST -H 'Content-type:application/json' \